Formality properties of finitely generated groups and Lie algebras: Introduction

 The most intricate of these Lie algebras (yet, in many ways, the most important) is the {\em Malcev Lie algebra}, $\fm(G;\k)$.
-As shown by A.~Malcev in \cite{Malcev51}, every finitely generated, torsion-free nilpotent group $N$ is the fundamental group of a nilmanifold, whose corresponding $\k$-Lie algebra is $\fm(N;\k)$.
+As shown by Malcev in \cite{Malcev51}, every finitely generated, torsion-free nilpotent group $N$ is the fundamental group of a nilmanifold, whose corresponding $\k$-Lie algebra is $\fm(N;\k)$.
 Taking now the nilpotent quotients of $G$, we may define $\fm(G;\k)$ as the inverse limit of the resulting tower of nilpotent Lie algebras, $\fm(G/\Gamma_k G;\k)$.
-By construction, this is a complete, filtered Lie algebra.
-In two seminal papers, \cite{Quillen68, Quillen69}, D.~Quillen showed that $\fm(G;\k)$ is the set of all primitive elements in $\widehat{\k{G}}$ (the completion of the group algebra of $G$ with respect to the filtration by powers of the augmentation ideal), and that the associated graded Lie algebra of $\fm(G;\k)$ is isomorphic to $\gr(G;\k)$.
+By construction, the Malcev Lie algebra $\fm(G;\k)$, endowed with the inverse limit filtration, is a complete, filtered Lie algebra; the prounipotent group corresponding to this pronilpotent Lie algebra is denoted by $\fM(G;\k)$.
+In \cite{Quillen68, Quillen69}, Quillen showed that $\fm(G;\k)$ is the set of all primitive elements in $\widehat{\k{G}}$, the completion of the group algebra of $G$ with respect to the filtration by powers of the augmentation ideal, and that the associated graded Lie algebra of $\fm(G;\k)$ with respect to the inverse limit filtration is isomorphic to $\gr(G;\k)$.
+Furthermore, the set of all group-like elements in $ \widehat{\k{G}}$, with multiplication and filtration inherited from $\widehat{\k{G}}$, forms a complete, filtered group isomorphic to $\fM(G;\k)$.